“Miskatonic University is bathed in the blood of the students who have walked its halls. A place where the darkness is more than just shadows.”

 Some people may object to how much the book lowers the cosmic horror of the Mythos to comic book level and closer to PG urban fantasy than R-rated horror.
 The threat of life in Innsmouth is more being forced to partake in marriage when you’re gay as well as sticking to fundamentalist religion over the horror of inhuman transformation or sacrifice.
 Indeed, our fishy protagonist sees nothing weird about becoming a fish man and it comes with Aquaman-esque superpowers.

-I think this is a pleasant afternoon’s read or perhaps multiple afternoons despite being only 250 pages.
+I think this is a pleasant afternoon’s read and doesn’t overstay its welcome.
 There’s a lot of information packed into its writing with those with at least a regular Call of Cthulhu player’s knowledge of the Mythos getting the most out of the in-jokes.
 Still, none of the references require being a long term fan to get the general context.
+In short, it’s a good buy and you should get it.